markbush/KIM-Venture/README.md

 Venture-Game.asm | Creates the actual game
 Venture-Extra.asm | Creates the file loaded into 6530 RAM
 Venture-Scoring.asm | Creates the scoring program
-Venture-ZeroPage-Full.asm | Zero page data for the full version of the program Venture-Full.asm | Creates a combimed program for a KIM with extended memory (or the KIM-1 clone)
+Venture-Full.asm | Creates a combimed program for a KIM with extended memory (or the KIM-1 clone)

 These files are necessary as the individual source files refer to locations and subroutines located in the other parts.
 They can only be assembled together.
 Each of the above files contains a directive causing only the relavent part to be output, enabling the separate program files to be created.

 For the `Venture-Full` version, the game starts at `$0200` instead of `$0100` and avoids using any locations in page 1 (the 6502 stack).
 You can stop the program to view your score at any time.
 Press `ST` to stop the program and change to address `$0600` and `GO`.
 Press `ST` again and rejoin the game from `$0200`.

-The `Venture-Full` file does not include the zero page data so that must be loaded separately (from `Venture-ZeroPage-Full` which has the correct location of the message table for the full program).
+The `Venture-Full` file does not include the zero page data so that must be loaded separately and will update the location of the message table in POINTR when run.
 This is partly to avoid trying to load data through stack locations (which could mess up the loading process) and also to make it easier to keep copies of the zero page data in order to save the state of a game.

+Saved copies of zero page from the original multi-part program can correctly be used by this full version (because it updates the location of the messages), but if you wish to use a copy of zero page from the full program with the original, then you will need to change the contents of location `$4B` to be `$03` after loading.

 **NOTE**: The `Venture-Full` version is a work in progress - try it at your own risk!!